AguaClara/beautiful-jekyll/README.md

 You can now visit your shiny new website, which will be seeded with several sample blog posts and a couple other pages.
 Your website is at `http://<yourusername>.github.io` (replace `<yourusername>` with your user name).
 Do not add `www` to the URL - it will not work!

 **Note:** The video above goes through the setup for a user with username `daattalitest`.
 I only edited one setting in the `_config.yml` file in the video, but **you should actually go through the rest of the settings as well.
 Don't be lazy, go through all the settings :)**

+### 4. Run Plugins Locally

+To unlock all of the features of JARR, you'll need to generate your site locally using Jekyll.
+Unfortunately, for security reasons, GitHub-pages doesn't support running the plugins we use to generate JARR.
+The way around this is to build locally or with a Continuous Integration tool and then publish the built site.
+To run Jekyll locally, install Jekyll, run a `bundle install` to install the required gems, then run `jekyll serve` to build the site to the \_site directory and serve it at `localhost:4000`.
+Now you should be able to push the \_site directory to its own repo and GitHub-pages should serve the site.

 ## Add your own content